ssbsukirat/medicine/Immune, inflammatory, rheumatological/Rheumatoid Arthritis.md

 - Signs and symptoms of chronic inflammatory arthritis with labs and radiology to corroborate
 - ![[RAclassification.PNG]]
 - If score atleast 6/10 then RA
+- Earlier >6 weeks symptoms required but not now
+- ACPA now include which is more specific for RA
+- These are classification criteria and not diagnostic criteria which tell of high likelihood of transition to chronic disease